 January 1, 2020, is the last benchmark specifically related to R22 and R142b.
 There is one more date to remember concerning the EPA’s phase out of HCFC’s.
 A ban on the remaining production and import of all HCFC’s will go into effect on January 1, 2030.

-At Jewell Mechanical, we’re here to help you make an informed decision about your R22 air conditioner, one that takes into account:
+At Jewell Mechanical in Nashville, TN we’re here to help you make an informed decision about your R22 air conditioner, one that takes into account:

 - Energy efficiency

-If you have questions about the R22 phase out or the repair or replacement of R22 air conditioning units—or if you’re ready to install new central air conditioning in your home—call us at (615) 469-5965.
-We provide HVAC services for the Metro Davidson County area and the majority of Middle Tennessee.
+If you have questions about the R22 phase out or the repair or replacement of R22 air conditioning units—or if you’re ready to install new central air conditioner in your home—call us at (615) 469-5965.
+We provide HVAC services for Nashville and nearby areas.

 Jewell Mechanical technicians are trained on the latest HVAC equipment, including systems from Rheem, American Standard, Mitsubishi and all other major brands.
 We’ll get your new system installed and operational quickly and efficiently, minimizing inconvenience for you and your family.